dshauver/pe_job_status/README.md

 Need reporting that shows :

-- number of nodes connected v not connected @ job start time
+- number of nodes connected v not connected @ job start time (This is not done yet)
 - Job launch time
 - Individual node kickoff times
 - node completion times